-Classic signs of hypothyroidism are:
+Classic signs of hypothyroidism:

-- patchy hair coat or hair loss
+1. Patchy hair coat or hair loss

-- heat seeking behavior, and
+4. Heat seeking behavior, and

 Luckily, hypothyroidism is usually easily controlled by giving an oral thyroid supplement daily.
 Once your dog is diagnosed with hypothyroidism, he will need to be treated for life.